-We demonstrate this every day in a wide range of areas and at many different levels – between our governments, between the Länder and the regions or départements, and, above all, in the close exchange between cities and municipalities, associations, schools and universities – in other words, between people.
+We demonstrate this every day in a wide range of areas and at many different levels – between our governments, between Germany’s federal states (Länder) and France’s regions and departments, and above all in the close exchange between towns, cities and municipalities, associations, schools and universities – in other words, between people.
 This close cooperation is also reflected by the growing number of joint foreign policy initiatives between the two countries.
-One example is the joint trip to Ethiopia by Foreign Minister Annalena Baerbock and her French counterpart Catherine Colonna in January 2023.

-Security policy cooperation between Germany and France is also very close and has intensified even further since Russia’s war of aggression against Ukraine began in February 2022.
-The Franco-German Defence and Security Council is a forum for discussing current security policy and strategic issues – also with a view to implementing the Treaty of Aachen.
+Security policy cooperation between Germany and France is very close, too, and has intensified even further since Russia’s war of aggression against Ukraine began in February 2022.
+In addition to other meetings, the Franco-German Defence and Security Council provides a specific forum for discussing current security policy and strategic issues – also with a view to implementing the Treaty of Aachen.
 It was last convened on 22 January 2023.

-The Élysée Treaty and the Treaty of Aachen – the foundations of the Franco-German partnership
+The Élysée Treaty and the Treaty of Aachen – foundations of the Franco-German partnership

 On 22 January 1963, the foundations for the reconciliation between the two countries and their bilateral cooperation were laid by an international treaty: the Élysée Treaty.
 The close cooperation between the two Governments and the establishment on 5 July 1963 of the Franco-German Youth Office for the promotion of youth exchange are important cornerstones of the Treaty that have stood the test of time.
 In 2019, with the signing of the Treaty of Aachen by then German Chancellor Angela Merkel and French President Emmanuel Macron, the partnership was further deepened and intensified, focusing on new challenges such as climate action and the digital transformation, and placed at the service of Europe and the European Union.